daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 3. Group-based (Third degree; 'market separation')

-*Note:*
+For group-based 'third-degree' price discrimination ...

-Here the firm finds something identifiable and inherent about the consumer \
- that is indicative of her likely valuations (and price-sensitivity). \
+the firm finds something identifiable and inherent about the consumer that is indicative of her likely valuations (and price-sensitivity). \

 It might be her age, nationality, student-status, or even perhaps her income.

-***

-### First-degree and/or 'perfect' price discrimination
+### First-degree and/or 'perfect' price discrimination {#1dpd}

 - The firm can offer each individual a different price for each unit they purchase.